JetBrains/lincheck/docs/topics/introduction.md

 This tutorial demonstrates how to set up the Lincheck framework and use its basic API.
-You will create a new IntelliJ IDEA project with an incorrect concurrent counter implementation and write your first Lincheck test for it, finding and analyzing the bug after that.
+You will create a new IntelliJ IDEA project with an incorrect concurrent counter implementation and write your first Lincheck test for it, finding and analyzing the bug afterward.

 ## Create a project